rubo77/timeeffect/NOTES.md

 B.
  - download the file timeeffect.PEAR.tgz.
 Copy it to the TIMEEFFECT include directory (timeeffect/include) untar it.
- - edit the file 'aperetiv.inc.php' and add the following changes (where '-' means remove the appropriate lines and '+' means add the lines):
+ - edit the file 'config.inc.php' and add the following changes (where '-' means remove the appropriate lines and '+' means add the lines):
 ```
 *** 71,87 ****